-BDA modelling of data from NHS Digital, the Office of National Statistics and its own surveys has shown the huge inflationary pressures that dentists are facing, with lab bills increasing on average by 15% and nearly one-fifth of dentists seeing their utility bills rise by more than 50%.
+We've looked data from official sources and our own surveys, and it reveals the huge inflationary pressures that dentists are now facing, with lab bills increasing on average by 15% and nearly one-fifth of dentists seeing their utility bills rise by more than 50%.

-Following the real-terms pay cuts announced this week, the BDA is demanding all UK health departments ensure that uplifts on expenses – anticipated shortly – at least keep pace with inflation, to ensure dentists are not left delivering NHS care at a financial loss.
+Following the real-term pay cuts announced this week, we are demanding that all UK health departments ensure that uplifts on expenses – anticipated shortly – at least keep pace with inflation, to ensure dentists are not left delivering NHS care at a financial loss.

-In England the funding given to practices for training newly qualified dentists has also been frozen since 2010.
+In England the funding given to practices for Dental Foundation Training has also been frozen since 2010.
 This payment remains at £5,347, whereas - had it been uplifted in line with inflation – it would now be £8,030, a fall of a third.

 Thousands of dentists have left the NHS since the first lockdown.
-Given the exodus, the BDA is also pushing for full restoration of these training service costs to guarantee the pipeline of young talent entering the service.
+Given the exodus we are also pushing for full restoration of these training service costs to guarantee the pipeline of young talent entering the service.